mattbierner/blog.mattbierner.com/_posts/2017-07-04-john-barleycorn.md

 *The John Barleycorn Challenge* is a playful look at Jack London's writing about alcoholism in his novel [*John Barleycorn*](https://www.gutenberg.org/ebooks/318).
 The project examines what would happen if one were to treat the text of *John Barleycorn* as a drinking game, taking a dose of alcohol every time the words "John Barleycorn" appear.
 Spoiler alert: this usually does not end well.

-Now while I love *Jack London*—and while I certainly don't wish to make light of his alcoholism or alcoholism more broadly—I do enjoy looking at text from different perspectives, be it [translating *Moby-Dick* to into color][moby-dick] or plotting the [number of exclamation points in Upton Sinclair's *The Jungle*][jungle].
+Now while I love *Jack London*—and while I certainly don't wish to make light of his alcoholism or alcoholism more broadly—I do enjoy looking at text from different perspectives, be it [translating *Moby-Dick* into color][moby-dick] or plotting the [number of exclamation points in Upton Sinclair's *The Jungle*][jungle].
 And reading *John Barleycorn*, after a few chapters I began to notice just how often the words "John Barleycorn" appear.
 "Hmm," thought I, "wouldn’t it be deliciously ironic if I were to take a shot of whisky every time our good grainy friend here drops in for a visit?"

 It turns out that "John Barleycorn" appears some 212 times in the novel's 65,000 or so words, with a fairly even distribution throughout—although there are certainly a few sprees and dry spells.
-Using [the The John Barleycorn Challenge website][site], you can explore how just such a scenario would play out.
+Using [The John Barleycorn Challenge website][site], you can explore how just such a scenario would play out.
 The site allows you to configure:

 - Reading rate
 - Reader weight and sex